Welcome to MercyCare's Early Learning Centre in Thornlie

 Availability Babies Toddlers Kindergarten Program Children's Kitchen Garden Excursions and Special Events Real Time Communication with Families Daily Menu

-We strongly support children in developing their sense of belonging to their community and encourage children to participate in the day care’s weekly activities as well as incursions.
+We are a diverse, multicultural service and strongly support children in developing their sense of belonging to their community and encourage children to participate in the day care’s weekly activities as well as incursions.
 We have an adventurous teddy bear who spends time with a different family each week to learn about how each family spends their weekends.
 Recapping journal entries from the visit encourages children to learn about different cultures and lifestyles in a comfortable, fun way.

 Leah has been at MercyCare’s Thornlie Early Learning Centre since it opened in 2009.